 - Configure your corporate firewall to bypass the servers.
 The following servers are accessed:

 If you’re running Mac OS X 10.5, Windows Vista, or an earlier operating system, Creative Cloud uses a helper app called Adobe Application Manager (AAM) to download, install, and manage your Creative Cloud apps.
-For solutions to issues you may have when using AAM to download and install Creative Cloud apps, see Adobe Application Manager troubleshooting.
+For solutions to issues you may have when using AAM to download and install Creative Cloud apps, see Troubleshoot Adobe Application Manager download and installation issues.

 I don’t have an Adobe ID or I am not a Creative Cloud member yet.
 How do I join?